awilliambauer/dragon-architect-2/README.md

 7. [ Authors and Acknowledgement ](#authAck)
 8. [ Learn More ](#learnMore)

+<a name="tags"></a>
+## Tags

+Education, Game, React, Blockly

 <a name="overview"></a>
 ## Overview

 This project is an educational programming game that teaches users basic coding concepts while controlling an animated dragon.
 Dragon Architect uses the Blockly library to set up different blocks of instructions that the user can drag and drop to control the dragon.
 The left side of the screen is dedicated to Blockly and the user's "code".
-On the right side, an animated world is displayed to represent what the dragon does given the block commands.
+On the right side, an animated world is displayed to represent what the dragon does given the block commands that users put in the workspace on the left side.

 Dragon Architect was created with the hope to study the most effective teaching and learning patterns for computer science.
 In the future, this game will be used with test subjects to study the learning habits of students that are not familiar with coding.